Data-Driven Lab: Senior Designer to Product Owner

 A single source of truth for the web product, ready to carry new brands without branching.

-The website and dashboard ran on vanilla HTML/CSS – pages hand-rolled, no shared components, slow to ship.
-We rewrote the entire web product on Angular and redesigned every flow from the ground up – not ported, rebuilt.
+The website and dashboard ran on vanilla HTML/CSS — pages hand-rolled, no shared components, slow to ship.
+Rewrote the entire web product on Angular and redesigned every flow from the ground up — not ported, rebuilt.

-KYC.
-A 15-page form mandated by OJK.
-Cut the steps, added liveness checks and a "why we're asking" note on every field, and enabled camera capture of ID – photos parsed against government registries, form pre-filled automatically.
+A multi-page regulator-mandated form.
+Cut the steps, added liveness checks and a "why we're asking" note on every field, and enabled camera capture of ID – photos parsed automatically, form pre-filled.

-Deposits and withdrawals.
-Redesigned flows, added USD deposits alongside IDR — mattered for users whose trading accounts were in USD but who funded from IDR bank accounts.
+Redesigned flows, added USD deposits alongside the local currency — mattered for users whose trading accounts were in USD but who funded from local-currency bank accounts.

 Result